pngmbh/ansible-role-docker-graylog/README.md

 Limitations
 -----------

-Currently, this only supports the `gelf` log input.
+Currently, this only supports the `gelf` log input via UDP.

 Requirements
 ------------